-On 9 September 1550, CARDINAL IPPOLITO II D'ESTE, son of Alfonso I d'Este and Lucrezia Borgia, solemnly entered Tivoli, to assume the post of Governor of the town.
+On 9 September 1550, CARDINAL IPPOLITO II D'ESTE, son of Alfonso I d'Este and Lucrezia Borgia, solemnly entered Tivoli, to assume the post of

 No sooner had he been installed than he decided to transform the old Benedictine monastery, the seat of the Governor, into a wonderful villa, which would surpass in lavishness the contemporary Palazzo Farnese in Caprarola, the residence of his great rival, Cardinal Alessandro Farnese.